lx4r/chames/README.md

 ![Screenshot](screenshot.png)

+## Current status

+Due to the new structure of the G2A website adding new games to Chames doesn't seem to be working right now.
+The discussion about this problem can be found in [issue #14](https://github.com/lx4r/chames/issues/14).
+Pull requests are always appreciated.
+O:-)

 ## Features
 - sends you notification emails when a game is available for a specific price or cheaper with informations about the seller (after sending that email the alert for this game is disabled and can be enabled again from the overview page)
 - an overview website for adding and deleting games